 The only logical reason to explain the difference between research figures and reality is that Americans have much more money than people think.
 We practice stealth wealth, especially from research institutions who ask us how much we have.
 We're also resourceful and take action if money is needed.

-Making Up For Social Security
+Making Up For Social Security's Shortage In Retirement

 Due to perennial government mismanagement, I've never counted on Social Security being there for me.
 I view the FICA tax as part of my civic contribution to help support my elders who helped develop our country into what it is today.

 But whenever the topic of Social Security comes up, it is a nice reminder there's a possibility I might get as much as $3,000+/month in “extra benefits” once I'm old enough to collect.
 If blessed, I'd like to use this bonus money to spoil my grandchildren at the amusement park.